Tuition fees information

 As of academic year 2021/2022, tuition fees are:

-Limited exemption from tuition fees is possible for
+A temporary exemption from the tuition fees exists

 - Undergraduate, graduate or doctoral studies: standard duration of studies + 2 extra semesters (= exempt from tuition fees)